 Free website companies host hundreds of websites sharing the same server and hard disks.

 They usually give you very limited storage to store your data.
-When you reach that limit, you are often asked to pay for more storage.
+You are often asked to pay for more storage when you reach that limit.

 18. Vulnerable to Hacking Attempts

-If your site is hacked, it will be a lot more difficult to get it recovered because these companies give you very limited access to your own files and data.
+If your site is hacked, recovering it will be much more difficult because these companies give you very limited access to your files and data.

-19. HTML-Only Sites with Limited Number of Pages
+19. HTML-Only Sites with a Limited Number of Pages

-Some of these free website companies offer only a limited number of pages on your website.
+We came across many free website hosting companies that offered only a limited number of pages on each free website.

 20. Low Credibility Among Your Users

-When your site is hosted on a free service, your users will feel less inclined to trust it.
+Free websites look unprofessional and low-quality, and your users will notice that you are using a free service.
+When your site is hosted on a free service, users will feel less inclined to trust it.

-If users are not comfortable sharing their information, then it will kill the whole purpose of you creating a website.
+If users are uncomfortable sharing their information, the whole purpose of creating a website will be defeated.

 21. Limited Design Choices